markcollinscope/react-card-game/README.md

 Visually:
 * the high score at top right;
-* card playing area below; running total of game below that
+* card playing area below; running total of game below that;
+* draw-card button below that;
 * the application should use the http://deckofcardsapi.com REST API.

 ## Source code structure
 NB:
 * This application was created using 'create-react-app'.
 * To run it, type 'npm start' in the top level directory.
+* nb: use V16 of nodejs - higher versions do not work due to an ssl-related issue (see stack-exchange - https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported).

 The dependency structure of the code is as follows (an acyclic graph of imports):